Crowns Vs Veneers

 Veneers are considered a more conservative treatment than crowns.
 Less of the tooth needs to be removed in order to place a veneer.
-With GlamSmile veneers we basically remove none of the virgin tooth or very little in order to place the veneer.
-We will not need to touch the core or the back of the tooth.
+Your teeth after the preparation look more or less similar to your original teeth.

-Crowns require between 60% – 70% of the existing visible tooth to be trimmed away before the crown can be placed.
+Crowns require more of the existing visible tooth to be trimmed away before the crown can be placed.
 This typically means two to four times as much of the tooth needs to be removed as opposed to veneers.
 Also, you will need to wear a temporary crown for 2 – 3 weeks while your crown is being prepared at the dental lab.
 In the case of veneers, you do not have to have a temporary veneer on your teeth at all.

 There are times when Crowns are the best and only choice and a veneer cannot be used.

 Crowns are typically needed instead of a veneer when there are more fundamental issues with existing teeth.